 As described above, leaving food in the deepest darkest corners of your golf bag is not a good idea… You could end up creating new life forms in your ball pocket.

 To organize your golf bag, if taking consumable solids with you – try to make sure they’re at the top of the pile (ideally in an insulated pocket).

 That will also help if the temperature goes up – preventing your Mars bar turning into a hot Mars milk.

 Most bags now have a water bottle holder but, if you don’t – make sure you screw the lid on tightly.

 Nobody wants a leaky bottle of Irn Bru in with their cashmere slip over…

 Be sure to attach a (regularly cleaned) towel to one of the available clips on the bag… You’ll need that to wipe away any indiscretions quickly and discreetly.

 If you prefer to have it readily available, you might also clip your rangefinder or Distance Measuring Device to the outside.

 Make use of all available clips to display your badges of honour – perhaps a membership tag from your club, perhaps a bag-tag from a well-known championship venue to show how well travelled you are.

-Finally – Don’t forget an umbrella.
+Finally, when it comes to how to organize a golf bag, don’t forget an umbrella.
 There should always be at least one loop to take a full-size windproof brolley…

 If you’re taking a cart and your bag has two umbrella loops, why not take two?